awslabs/aws-lambda-rust-runtime/README.md

 A number of getting started Serverless application templates exist to get you up and running quickly

 * a minimal [echo function](https://github.com/softprops/serverless-aws-rust) to demonstrate what the smallest Rust function setup looks like
-* a minimal [http function](https://github.com/softprops/serverless-aws-rust-http) to demonstrate how to interface with API Gateway using Rust's native [http](https://crates.io/crates/http) crate (note this will a git dependency until 0.2 is published)
+* a minimal [http function](https://github.com/softprops/serverless-aws-rust-http) to demonstrate how to interface with API Gateway using Rust's native [http](https://crates.io/crates/http) crate (note this will be a git dependency until 0.2 is published)
 * a combination [multi function service](https://github.com/softprops/serverless-aws-rust-multi) to demonstrate how to set up a services with multiple independent functions

 Assuming your host machine has a relatively recent version of node, you [won't need to install any host-wide serverless dependencies](https://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner).
 To get started, run the following commands to create a new lambda Rust application